mastercoin-MSC/install-msc/docs/_build/html/_sources/pages/obelisk.txt

 The obelisk server is what handles the interaction between the client requests and the workers response.
 It's entire operation is run by a program called: *obbalancer*.

-Obbalancer uses the *balancer.cfg*  configuration to listen for workers and clients.
+Obbalancer uses the :ref:`balancer.cfg <config>` configuration to listen for workers and clients.

 There are two methods for running the server: Screen or Daemon.